maxint-rd/TM16xx/README.md

 - Support for TM1616 (suggested by @NickLplus)
 - Support for TM1618 with 8x4 common cathode or 7x5 common anode displays (suggested by @ArnieO).
 - Support for TM1620 (thanks @eddwhite)
+- Support for TM1621 and TM1622 LCD drivers, including LCD modules PDC-6X1 and DM8BA10.
 - Support for TM1623, TM1624 (tested derivement of TM16xxIC) - can be used in 11 x 7 - 14 x 4 display modes.
 - Support for TM1628.
 Note: TM1628 can be used in 10x7 - 13x4 display modes.
 - Support for TM1630 (thanks @tokuhira)